comegrant/dbt_docs_test/projects/data-model/docs/02_TRANSFORMATION.md

 Below is a step-by-step guide for development that can be used as a reminder while working.
 You can also use this [Miro board](https://miro.com/app/board/uXjVLIMsa8g=/?share_link_id=722109664611) for reference.
 Mark that one should often separate these steps into several feature branches and PRs.

 1. Ingest table to bronze following the guidelines in the [Ingestion Guide](01_INGESTION.md)
-2. Prepare local development: `dbt-chef prepare-local-development`
+2. Prepare local development: `chef dbt prepare-local-development`
 3. Add table(s) of interest to the `_source_system__source.yml`-file
 4. Create snapshot table (if needed)
 5. Create base table (if needed)